NautilusTrader

 Released emulated orders

-Order types which can be emulated
+Order types that can be emulated

 Order type for emulationCan emulateReleased type